AI SEO

 Avoid the temptation to over-optimize for machines at the expense of natural writing.
 AI systems are trained on human-written content and prefer natural language patterns.
 Write primarily for your audience while incorporating AI-friendly structure.

-Remember that traditional SEO still matters—AI systems often discover content through standard search rankings.
+Remember that traditional SEO still matters – AI systems often discover content through standard search rankings.
 Strong fundamentals (site speed, mobile optimization, quality backlinks) create the foundation for AI visibility.

-9. Cluster Topics & Internal Linking
+9. Cluster Topics and Internal Linking

 Create comprehensive topic clusters that demonstrate expertise across related subjects.
 When AI evaluates your content, it considers the broader context of your site’s knowledge graph.